 Wicked Psychotherapists

-What do therapy, 80s and 90s nostalgia, and today’s hottest shows and movies have in common?
+What do therapy, ’80s and ’90s nostalgia, today’s hottest shows and movies—and a surprising number of Adam Sandler films—have in common?

 Tanya Dos Santos and Erin Gray—two licensed psychotherapists with a wicked New England twist—are here to spill the tea and the therapeutic insights.